-- Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment. - Inclusive growth and issues arising from it. - Government Budgeting. - Major crops-cropping patterns in various parts of the country, different types of irrigation and irrigation systems -storage, transport and marketing of agricultural produce and issues and related constraints; e-technology in the aid of farmers - Issues related to direct and indirect farm subsidies and minimum support prices; Public Distribution System- objectives, functioning, limitations, revamping; issues of buffer stocks and food security; Technology missions; economics of animal-rearing. - Food processing and related industries in India- scope and significance, location, upstream and downstream requirements, supply chain management. - Land reforms in India. - Effects of liberalization on the economy, changes in industrial policy and their effects on industrial growth. - Infrastructure: Energy, Ports, Roads, Airports, Railways etc. - Investment models. - Science and Technology- developments and their applications and effects in everyday life - Achievements of Indians in science & technology; indigenization of technology and developing new technology. - Awareness in the fields of IT, Space, Computers, robotics, nano-technology, bio-technology and issues relating to intellectual property rights. - Conservation, environmental pollution and degradation, environmental impact assessment - Disaster and disaster management. - Linkages between development and spread of extremism. - Role of external state and non-state actors in creating challenges to internal security. - Challenges to internal security through communication networks, role of media and social networking sites in internal security challenges, basics of cyber security; money-laundering and its prevention - Security challenges and their management in border areas; linkages of organized crime with terrorism - Various Security forces and agencies and their mandate
+- Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment. - Inclusive growth and issues arising from it. •

+- various parts of the country, different types of irrigation and irrigation systems storage, transport and marketing of agricultural produce and issues and related constraints; e-technology in the aid of farmers - Food processing and related industries in India- scope and significance, location, upstream and downstream requirements, supply chain management. - Land reforms in India

+- Effects of liberalization on the economy, changes in industrial policy and their effects on industrial growth. - Infrastructure: Energy, Ports, Roads, Airports, Railways etc. - Investment models. - Science and Technology- developments and their applications and effects in everyday life - Achievements of Indians in science & technology; indigenization of technology and developing new technology. - Awareness in the fields of IT, Space, Computers, robotics, nano-technology, bio-technology and issues relating to intellectual property rights. - Conservation, environmental pollution and degradation, environmental impact assessment - Disaster and disaster management. - Linkages between development and spread of extremism. - Role of external state and nonstate actors in creating challenges to internal security. - Challenges to internal security through communication networks, role of media and social networking sites in internal security challenges, basics of cyber security; money-laundering and its prevention - Security challenges and their management in border areas;

-PAPER-V
+linkages of organized crime with terrorism

+Various Security forces and agencies and their mandate PAPER-V